pbrady/fastcache/README.md

 Passes all tests in the standard library for functools.lru_cache.

-Obeys same API as Python 3.3/3.4 functools.lru_cache with 2 exceptions:
+Obeys same API as Python 3.3/3.4 functools.lru_cache with 2 enhancements:

-  1. Raises a `UserWarning` upon receiving unhashable arguments and returns the result of calling the user function with the received arguments.
-The official implementation raises a `TypeError`
-  2. An additional argument `state` may be supplied which must be a `list`.
+1. An additional argument `state` may be supplied which must be a `list`.
 This allows one to safely cache functions for which the result depends on some context which is not a part of the function call signature.
+2. An additional argument `unhashable` may be supplied to control how the cached function responds to unhashable arguments.
+The options are:
+  *  "error" (default) - Raise a `TypeError`
+  *  "warning"         - Raise a `UserWarning` and call the wrapped function with the supplied arguments.
+  *  "ignore"          - Just call the wrapped function with the supplied arguments.

 Install
 -------